lonycell/grafana.v7/contribute/style-guides/e2e.md

 ### Debugging

 There is no easy or comprehensive way to debug PhantomJS smoke test (image rendering) failures.
 However, PhantomJS exposes remote debugging interface which can give you a sense of what is going wrong in the smoke test.
-Before performing the steps described below make sure your local Grafana instance is running:
+Before performing the steps described below make sure your local ThingSPIN instance is running:

 1. Go to `tools/phantomjs` directory
 2. Execute `phantomjs` binary against `render.js` file: `./phantomjs --remote-debugger-port=9009 --remote-debugger-autorun=yes ./render.js url="http://localhost:3000"`